What is Method in Java?

 Call a Method

-In Java, method-calling statements are used to execute a method defined within a class.
 When you call a method, you are essentially instructing the program to execute the code inside that method, and it may or may not return a value depending on the method’s return type.
 Let’s explore how method-calling statements work:

 The syntax to call a method in Java is as follows: